 Firstly, physical factors of the area were analyzed.
 Then, forestation as well was determined for the years between 1993 and 2010.
 The present study aims to determine the role of forest executive/operations management in the amount of sediment production, as well as to determine a factor to reduce it.
 Results of the study show that afforestation has the highest effect on sediment production (R2=0.34) at a confidence level of 95% in the region.

-The area under study is of 13,284 acres and of a height range between 50 and 1900 meters, located in the Khardjegil basin of Asalem (Nav Asalem) and in Asalem city, Guilan province, in the northern part of Iran .
-Firstly, physical factors of the area were analyzed.
-Then, harvested volume, as well as the harvesting method in the region was determined for the years between 1993 and 2010.
-The present study aims to determine the role of forest executive/operations management in the amount of sediment production, as well as to determine a factor to reduce it.
-Results of the study show that harvested wood has the highest effect on sediment production (R2=0.50) at a confidence level of 95% in the region.
-An increase in the harvesting volume and the decrease of forest surface, especially in classical forestry management methods like clear cutting method, result in the extensive loss of forest canopy cover and, in turn, the increase of sediment production.
+The area under study spans 13,284 acres with an elevation range between 50 and 1900 meters, located in the Khardjegil basin of Asalem (Nav Asalem) and in Asalem city, Guilan province, in the northern part of Iran.
+Initially, the physical factors of the area were analyzed.
+Subsequently, the harvested volume and the harvesting methods in the region were assessed for the years between 1993 and 2010.
+The study aims to elucidate the role of forest operations management in sediment production and identify factors to mitigate it.
+Findings indicate that harvested wood significantly affects sediment production (R2=0.50) with a 95% confidence level in the region.
+An increase in harvesting volume and a decrease in forest surface, particularly with methods like clear cutting, leads to a substantial reduction in forest canopy cover and consequently an increase in sediment production.

 Recently, the penetration of Distributed Generation (DG) at medium and low voltages in utility networks is increasing in developed countries and takes special place for them worldwide.
 Due to the DGs advantages, including using of Renewable Energy which not polluting environment and has endless nature, the application of DGs can potentially reduce the need for traditional system expansion, controlling a potentially huge number of DGs creates a daunting new challenge for operating and controlling the network safely and efficiently.
 One problem that encountered with it when using with DGs, is an unwanted Islanding phenomenon.
 In this paper, a active technique for inverter based distributed generations using positive feedback of rate of change of negative voltage sequence of voltage in order to detecting islanding conditions has been present.
 The simulation results performed in MATLAB, clearly show improved operation of this method.